-Louise A. Bodack, Ph.D., Chemistry & Food Science Department
+Steven Cok, Ph.D., Department of Chemistry & Food Science

-Students interested in Medicine, Veterinary, Dental, Pharmacy and Physician Assistant programs, as well as many other professions, will need a core foundation in Biology and Chemistry.
+Students interested in medical, veterinary, dental, pharmacy and physician assistant programs, as well as many other professions, will need a core foundation in biology and chemistry.
 The courses that you need to take include laboratories.
-For Biology, you will need BIOL 160 Introduction to Organismal Biology (fall semester) and BIOL 161 Introduction to Cell and Molecular Biology (spring semester).
-For Chemistry, you should start with CHEM 107 Principles of Chemistry (fall semester) and CHEM 108 Principles of Chemistry and Quantitative Analysis (spring semester).
+For biology, you will need BIOL 160 Introduction to Organismal Biology (fall semester) and BIOL 161 Introduction to Cell and Molecular Biology (spring semester).
+For chemistry, you should start with CHEM 107 Principles of Chemistry (fall semester) and CHEM 108 Principles of Chemistry and Quantitative Analysis (spring semester).
 Please note that CHEM 107 is a pre-requisite for CHEM 108, so beginning the sequence in the spring is not an option.
-These career paths also require a semester or two of Organic Chemistry and, usually, two semesters of Physics.
-To enroll in PHYS 211 Principles of Physics, students must have completed or be enrolled in Calculus I. Students may also need courses in English composition and literature, Nutrition, Psychology, and Sociology.
-Under the Program Worksheets tab you will find a listing of several different careers and worksheets containing the typical pre-requisite courses that are need in order to prepare for these programs.
+These career paths also require a semester or two of organic chemistry and, usually, two semesters of physics.
+To enroll in PHYS 211 Principles of Physics, students must have completed or be enrolled in Calculus I. Students may also need courses in English composition and literature, nutrition, psychology, and sociology.
+On the Program Worksheets page you will find a listing of several different careers and worksheets containing the typical prerequisite courses that are need in order to prepare for these programs.

 It is strongly recommended that students interested in the medical and health professions meet with one of the program advisors no later than their sophomore year and continue to meet periodically.
 This contact will help ensure that students complete the specific requirements for the programs to which they intend to submit applications, since each program and institution has varying admissions requirements.
 Note that particularly strong graduating grade-point averages, shadowing, leadership demonstrations and volunteering/community service are required for competitive applications to professional schools.